Guilospanck/Inter-Week-Backend/README.md

 # Inter-Week-Backend
-This is the backend part of the "Frontend Inter Week" series.
+This is the backend part based on the "Frontend Inter Week" series.
 The main goal of this series is to develop a copy of the web interface from [Banco Inter](https://www.bancointer.com.br/).
-However, I'm not following the step by step provided, but making it into my own professional living.
+However, here the series is used just as an example to be based on.
+Everything (from Project Structure, to coding, documentation, tests) is different.

+The application provides signin and signup with asymmetrical keys using JWT and JOSE (the JWT token is encrypted.
+So, without the private key, people can't really know which information are in there).
+Also, we can make money transferences between the participants (known in Brazil as PIX).

 <p align="center">
 ➡️ 👷🚧 <b>Under Construction...</b>